mpetrovich/dash/README.md

 Usage
 ---
-Dash operations can be used alone or chained together.
+Dash operations can be used alone or chained together. [**See the full list of operations**](DOCS.md)

 ### Standalone
-As static methods:
+Operations can be called as static methods:

 ```php
 use Dash\_;